Embedding Columns

 Step 8: Hit the Create button and that's it!
 Census will generate an Embedding Column in your dataset.

 This step can take several minutes.
-Behind the scene, Census sets up OpenAI as a destination and runs a sync across all your rows in the selected dataset.
+Behind the scene, Census sets up OpenAI or Gemini as a destination and runs a sync across all your rows in the selected dataset.

 Embedding Columns refresh every 6 hours and only process new rows.